-The Plan received a determination letter from the IRS dated August 29, 2017, stating that the Plan is qualified under Section 401(a) of the Code and, therefore, the related trust is tax-exempt.
-Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualified status.
-Subsequent to this determination by the IRS, the Plan was amended.
-The Plan administrator has indicated that it will continue to take the necessary steps to operate in compliance with the Code.
+The Plan received a determination letter from the Internal Revenue Service (IRS) dated August 29, 2017, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the code).
+Subsequent to the receipt of the determination letter, the Plan was amended.
+Plan management believes the Plan is designed and being operated in compliance with the applicable requirements of the Code.

-GAAP requires plan management to evaluate uncertain tax positions taken by the Plan.
-The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan and has concluded that as of December 31, 2021 and 2020, there are no uncertain positions taken or expected to be taken.
-The Plan has recognized no interest or penalties related to uncertain tax positions.
+Accounting principles generally accepted in the United States require plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
+The Plan management has analyzed the tax positions taken by the Plan, and has concluded that there are no uncertain positions taken or expected to be taken that would result in a tax liability or tax asset at December 31, 2022 and 2021.
 The Plan is subject to routine audits by taxing jurisdictions.
-The Plan administrator believes it is not subject to income tax examinations for years prior to 2018.
+The Plan administrator believes it is not subject to income tax examinations for years prior to 2019.